AdobeDocs/campaign-learn.en/help/overview.md

 ---
-title: Adobe Campaign V8 Tutorials - Overview
+title: Adobe Campaign V8 Client Console Tutorials
 description: Adobe Campaign provides a platform for designing cross-channel customer experiences and provides an environment for visual campaign orchestration, real time interaction management, and cross-channel execution.
-This user guide contains videos and tutorials on the many features and capabilities of Adobe Campaign Standard.
+This user guide contains videos and tutorials on the many features and capabilities of Adobe Campaign V8 Client Console.
 sub-product: Campaign V8
 feature: Overview
 role: User, Admin, Developer
 level: Beginner
 exl-id: b272ed1f-89e7-489f-9215-52215cbe18b7
 ---
-# Adobe Campaign V8 tutorials
+# ADobe Campaign v8 Client Console Tutorials

 Adobe Campaign provides a platform for designing cross-channel customer experiences and provides an environment for visual campaign orchestration, real time interaction management, and cross-channel execution.
-This user guide contains videos and tutorials on the many features and capabilities of Adobe Campaign V8.
+This user guide contains videos and tutorials on the many features and capabilities of Adobe Campaign V8 Client Console.

+See

 >[!INFO]
 > Do you have questions?
 Would you like to share your experience or exchange thoughts with your peers?
 Or, do you have feedback on the learning content for the Adobe team?
 Join the conversation in the [Adobe Campaign learning community thread](https://experienceleaguecommunities.adobe.com:443/t5/adobe-campaign-classic/join-the-discussion-on-adobe-campaign-learning/td-p/419096)!